 Earlier this year, the Incentive Marketing Association (IMA) held its Annual Summit in Snowbird, Utah.
-This event brought together a wide range of professionals and thought leaders from across the country to talk about the state of the incentive and B2B loyalty industry and the current trends that are impacting the space.
+This event brought together a wide range of incentive professionals and thought leaders from across the country.
+The goal was to discuss the state of the incentive industry and B2B loyalty programs.
+Also discussed were the current trends that are impacting the space.

-While there’s certainly a lot to unpack from what was uncovered during the research process, below are some of the highlights:
+There’s certainly a lot to unpack from what was uncovered during the research process.
+Below are some of the highlights:

 Long-term Focus and The Value of People